Turning opioid Settlements into action.

 Christopher Stahr, Community Representative, Community Development Director – Valor Court SCCCP

-Dr. James Orlando, Summit Psychological Associate – COO
+Dr. James Orlando, Summit Psychological Associates – COO

-Dr. Joseph Varley, Chair of the Department of Psychiatry, Summa
+Dr. Joseph Varley, Summa Health- Chair of the Department of Psychiatry

 Dr. Michel Farivar, Cleveland Clinic Akron General – Chair of Psychiatry and Behavioral Sciences